Tutorial

 --inventory-tsv PATH

 Inventory TSV produced by bidsmgr-scan.
-Used to enrich participants.tsv with demographics (PatientAge, PatientSex).
-Without it those columns default to n/a.
+Used to enrich participants.tsv with demographics; without it those columns default to n/a.

 --fill-todos

-For every sidecar with a missing required or recommended field (and for missing recommended fields of dataset_description.json), write the literal string "TODO" as the value.
-Existing values are never overwritten.
-Lets you sweep through the BIDS root and fill the placeholders by hand later in the Editor.
+For every sidecar with a missing required or recommended field (and for missing recommended fields of dataset_description.json), write the literal string "TODO".
+Existing values are never overwritten, so you can sweep through later in the Editor.

 --name NAME

-Dataset Name written to dataset_description.json.
-Defaults to the BIDS root directory name.
+Dataset Name (defaults to the BIDS root directory name).

 --bids-version VERSION